Noel Edmonds: Deal or No Deal

-Deal or No Deal ran for over 10 years and almost 3,000 shows were recorded.
+Deal or No Deal ran for 11 years and almost 3,000 shows were recorded, with over £40m being given away during its run.
+Celebrity specials were aired sporadically between 2012 and 2015.
 In the summer of 2016 by mutual agreement Edmonds and Channel 4 agreed to end the show.
 In celebration of one of UK TV's longest and most popular gameshow runs, the final shows were recorded on location.
 Games were filmed on a Boeing 737, the Flying Scotsman, atop the Blackpool Tower and down a cave in Somerset.
-Fittingly the final show filmed in Glasgow produced the 9th and last winner of the top prize of £250,000.

-The National Lottery: Everyone's A Winner!

-On 21 August 2006 it was announced that Edmonds would be returning to the BBC to host a one-off programme called Everyone's A Winner! celebrating National Lottery "good causes".
-The programme was broadcast on 23 September 2006.

-Edmonds had in fact presented the very first National Lottery in 1994 before handing over to Anthea Turner and Gordon Kennedy.

-Are You Smarter Than a 10 Year Old?
+Work with Sky

 On 24 May 2007, Sky One announced that Edmonds would host the UK version of the American hit Are You Smarter than a 5th Grader?, titled Are You Smarter than a 10 Year Old?.
 The programme made its debut on Sky One on 7 October 2007.
-Edmonds hosted the peak-time showing of the programme, with the daily programme being presented by Dick and Dom.
+Edmonds hosted the peak-time showing of the programme, with the daily programme being presented by Dick & Dom.

-Noel's HQ

 Sky1's autumn 2008 season saw Edmonds host Noel's HQ, a new live entertainment show with a philanthropic purpose, his fees going to a charitable trust.
 This was later developed into a series.
 The show received a negative review from The Guardian.
 Sky edited a repeat broadcast after Edmonds launched an extended verbal attack on a council press officer.
 In March 2009, Sky1 announced the cancellation of the show.